 One full day/two nights is an absolute minimum for Myvatn.
 If you want to explore this area at a more relaxed pace, you should try to plan at least 2 full days/ 3 nights in Myvatn.

 If you like hiking and want to explore some areas off the beaten path, you can also easily spend 5-6 days in Myvatn – Husavik area and not get bored.

 The first 8-9 places on this list are the ones that most people visit when traveling to Myvatn for the first time.
 If planned well, you can see most of them in one day (in summer).
 But if you have two days, you’ll enjoy your visit more.

 Myvatn accommodation is scarce, expensive, and in high season, books up really fast.
 The best hotels in this area are:

 Dimmuborgir Guesthouse right next to Lake Myvatn is one of the best choices for big families.

 Alternatively, you can also stay in Husavik.
-If you do that, you can start your day with a morning whale watching cruise, then visit Myvatn attractions and end your day with a soak in warm waters of the Geosea nature baths in Husavik.
+If you do that, you can start your day with a morning whale-watching cruise, then visit Myvatn attractions and end your day with a soak in the warm waters of the Geosea nature baths in Husavik.

 READ ALSO: Where to Stay in Iceland